Share this article:

 Most of today’s students are adept and comfortable with technology.

 Although there have been arguments that the less digitally competent students may be at a disadvantage.
-Generally however for the majority of students, it is faster to type than fill out an MCQ paper by hand and there are less opportunities for marking errors (too dark or too light marking which an OMR scanner may struggle to pick up).
-Although it has been noted that it is harder for students to scan through an online exam before starting.
+Generally, as time progresses and technology has become indoctrinated in society this argument diminishes.
+These days, for the majority of students, it is faster to type than fill out an MCQ paper by hand and there are less opportunities for marking errors (too dark or too light marking which an OMR scanner may struggle to pick up).
+They are not used to writing for long periods of time.
+While a criticism of online exams could be that it is not as easy to scan and highlight the exam before starting, modern software is starting to address this with various annotation features coming as standard.